 In a crowded communications landscape, it may often feel like all the time you put in is hardly making a dent.

 5 years ago, MIT’s Computer Science and Artificial Intelligence Lab (CSAIL) did minimal media outreach and had virtually no engagement on social media platforms.
-But by dramatically revamping our strategy and thinking more critically about our target audiences, we now earn than 500 press stories a year and have grown our followers 20x (including more than 110,000 on Twitter).
+But by dramatically revamping their strategy and thinking more critically about their target audiences, they now earn more than 500 press stories a year and have grown their followers 20x (including more than 110,000 on Twitter).

-In this presentation, I’ll show you how we’ve found success by putting ourselves in the shoes of readers and reporters and focusing on delivering immediate value to the people we’re trying to reach.
+In this presentation, Adam will show us how they have found success by putting themselves in the shoes of readers and reporters and focusing on delivering immediate value to the people they are trying to reach.

 Science Podcasts – Best Practice

 Audio is trendy.
 Podcasts are booming, also in the field of science.
 A short overview about the diversity of science podcasts and how audio could be part of science communication.
 The producers of the monthly English-speaking ETH podcast give an insight into the making-of with listening examples.
-The head of corporate communications at ETH Zürich tells, why ETH runs this podcast and what it brings to ETH.
+The head of corporate communications at ETH Zürich tells us why ETH runs this podcast.

 As always, swissnex San Francisco is offering drinks in a nearby bar to continue the discussion after the event.